codegaze/codegaze.github.io/_posts/2022-09-05-the-five-minute-talk.md

 You know that look because you've been there a few times before so you take your notebook and a pen.
 It's going to be more than five minutes.
 Best case scenario, half an hour.
 Worst case... who knows.

 For a few seconds, you are thinking about the new OKRs, the ad hoc report someone asked for, the next big thing and other initiatives you promised to drive or help this week.
 You think you have a lot on your plate, and for some reason, you are feeling a bit grumpy today because something is off at home.
-You are a human, after all.
+You are only human, after all.
 But everyone is busy, and you are on a mission, so you decide to shove these thoughts into a mental room and close the door for a bit.

 Josh seems a bit stressed out.
 You can notice that from his body language.
 He may even have imagined how this could go.
 How the conversation would start, progress and probably some possible outcomes.
 It seems like he really needs to get something out of his chest.